How to speed up the Opera web browser

 One thing you may want to do is open the built-in Task Manager to monitor memory and cpu usage of the browser, extensions, websites, and the gpu.

-It may pay off to keep the Task Manager window open while you use Opera like you would normally.
+It may be useful to keep the Task Manager window open while you use Opera like you would normally.
 Doing so may reveal bottlenecks or issues, for instance with installed extensions or sites loaded in the browser that impact the browser's performance and speed.

 Opera, since it is based on Chromium, supports the same startup parameters like Chromium, Chrome or Vivaldi for the most part.